 The Selfish Gene by Richard Dawkins, pp. 203 and 208.
 Oxford University Press, Oxford, 2006.

 The discussion of the originators of the prisoners’ dilemma is made somewhat problematic due to the fact that, in the original paper written by Flood and Dresher, there was no mention of prisoners.
 It was Tucker who gave it its better-known criminal form and, in the process, rechristened it as the “prisoners’ dilemma.”
 However, game theorists, economists, and others regard the two most common forms, which involve payoffs in terms of shorter prison sentences or money, or some other desirable outcome or commodity, as being entirely interchangeable, a view with which I disagree.

 Economic Rules: The Rights and Wrongs of the Dismal Science by Dani Rodrik, chapter 3.
 W. W. Norton & Company, New York, 2015.

-This decision probably resulted from another frequently erroneous assumption made by economists, namely that all human beings are selfish rational maximizers of their utility.
-In this particular situation, this meant that, in the game theorists’ view, the cab driver would have no scruples in trying to cheat passengers whom he would probably never drive again and who, being foreigners, may not have known what was a fair price for the trip.
+This decision probably resulted from another frequently erroneous assumption made by economists, namely that all human beings are selfish maximizers of their utility.
+In this particular situation, this led the two game theorists to assume that the cab driver would have no scruples in trying to cheat passengers whom he would probably never encounter again, and who, being foreigners, would not know what was a fair price for their trip.